-Once again, the Pit Bull is not a rent-a-car that you are using for the weekend in order to play and post pictures on Facebook.
+Once again, the Pit Bull is not a rent-a-car that you are using for the weekend in order to play and post pictures on Facebook with.
 Fostering is a great responsibility that requires serious decision making.
 If you think that you will just return the Pit Bull after you had your fill, you are not only an asshole, but you will have to answer to some of us that patrol our local rescue groups.
 Treat your Pit Bull like a child regardless of the precious time that you get to spend with them.
 You will get back a lot more than you put in.

 9. Pit Bulls Do Not Require Much Space

 I lived in a small apartment when I first got my Pit Bull Bruno.
 Once Bruno got to 75 lbs.
 I was a bit worried that I may not have adequate space for him.
 Since I have an active lifestyle, Bruno was with me while hiking, running, trekking, and even came into my dojo to play on the mats.
 Once we got back to our apartment, he would find a spot on the couch, roll into a small ball and just relax for hours.

 Bruno and I have gone on countless outings together where we needed to stay in a tent.
-Bruno would integrate seamlessly into my one-person tent, barely budging, and allowing me to get quality rest.
+Bruno would integrate seamlessly into my one-person tent, barely budging, and allow me to get quality rest.
 The thing that remained constant was giving him proper nutrition, hydration and of course… EXERCISE.